 2.1.
 The MATLAB Development Environment

-• MATLAB Editor: This is used to create and edit M-files.
+The editor is used to create and edit M-files.
 It includes a number of useful functions for saving, viewing, and debugging M-files.

-Fig. 2.1 The MATLAB Integrated Development Environment
+Fig. 2.1 The MATLAB integrated development environment

 When writing a script file, commands in the script can be run as though they were typed in the command window.

-2.1.1.
+2.1.2.
 How to get help

 MATLAB provides an extensive set of commands and functions to ease the programmer’s task.
 So finding documentation is critical to being successful.
 MATLAB provides three simple mechanisms to find the information that you need.

 1. Use the help tool from the Command Window.
-For example to learn about the disp function type help disp.
+For example, to learn about the disp function type, help disp.

-2.1.2.
+2.1.3.
 Options for using MATLAB

 • Use K-State’s MATLAB floating licenses from campus lab computers.